AnthonyAportela/lab_notebook/knowledge_base/advancement_notes.md

     * Discuss the limitations and challenges of using CMS for detecting LLPs.

 20. **Why CMS is Well-Suited for LLPs**
-    * Discuss the advantages of CMS in the search for LLPs.
+    * DiWhy CMS is Well-Suited for LLPsscuss the advantages of CMS in the search for LLPs.

 21-23. **Past Searches of LLPs**
     * Summary of past searches and their findings.